lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 Chapter 3.1.7 KDE Partition Manager
 ===================================

-KDE partition manager creates partitions and deletes partitions on your hard drives and solid state drives.
+KDE partition manager creates partitions partitions, deletes partitions, and checks the health of your hard drives and solid state drives.

 .. warning::